Scott Aboretum & Gardens

 Propagation Resources

-You can of course do species-specific web searches on a dividing or propagating your individual plant selections.
+You can, of course, do species-specific web searches on dividing or propagating your individual plant selections.
 Below are some good general University articles on methods and timing of propagation.
-We also have useful references at the Scott Arboretum library including the American Horticultural Society Book of Plant Propagation.
+We also have useful references at the Scott Arboretum library, including the American Horticultural Society Book of Plant Propagation.

 Labeling